 Shrimp is not just a tasty treat.
 It provides additional and essential nutrients like calcium, selenium, vitamin B12, magnesium, and phosphorus.
 All of which are beneficial to the development of the musculoskeletal system.

 Even though it’s rarely talked about, shrimp has high levels of iodine in it.
 It’s obviously not high enough to affect humans, but like we said before, cats are very sensitive.
 You cannot compare an average adult to a cat because people can consume up to 1000mcg of iodine, and not feel any effect.

 Cats are usually more into raw shrimp, and not the cooked ones.
 And that’s understandable considering they love fresh meat.
-But the problem is, this fresh meat normally contains a bacterium known as the Vibrio.
-A bacterium known to cause health complications such as cholera and gastritis.
+But the problem is, this fresh meat may contain a bacterium known as Vibrio.
+This bacterium is known to commonly cause health complications such as cholera and gastritis.

 And that’s not even the worst of it.
 A couple of years back, there was a study that found out that there are at least 100 different strains of Vibrio.
 Furthermore, a substantial number of them have developed some form of resistance to antibiotics throughout the years.